q8732/java-challenge/readme.md

   - enable caching
   - add pagination support on list operation
 - tweaked springfox/swagger
+  - show relevant API document only

 ### What I will do in the future
 - implement authentication to protect end points
+  - authentication based on token
 - use a cache provider rather than the default
   - possible providers
     - JCache